 The Auditor-General collates the audit reports on the MMDAs after the district auditors have submitted them and provides an opinion on the collated audit reports before transmitting them to the Public Accounts Committee of Parliament.
 The Auditor-General has an in-depth knowledge of the MMDAs with regard to internal auditing and therefore becomes relevant in the study.
 The Public Accounts Committee of Parliament reviewed the reports of the Auditor-General on the accounts of the MMDAs.
 The Public Accounts Committee was in a position to express opinion on the operations of the MMDAs including the nature of internal auditing being carried out in the MMDAs.
-The participation of the Chairman of the Public Accounts Committee in the research was relevant.
+The public Accounts Committee in the research was relevant.